coreylakey/IARCustomKeywordGenerator/README.md

   project directory: your unique "$PROJ_DIR$" define to replace.<br>
  <br>
  <br>
-This project is for generating a .txt file with all of the function names <br>
-in your IAR EWARM project.
-The purpose of gathering this info, is for use <br>
-in Tools->Options->Editor->Setup Files->Use Custom Keyword File.
-Using this<br>
-allows you to define a "User Keyword" color for all words placed in that .txt file.<br>
+This project is for generating a .txt file with all of the function names in your IAR EWARM project.
+The purpose of gathering this info, is for use in Tools->Options->Editor->Setup Files->Use Custom Keyword File.
+Using this allows you to define a "User Keyword" color for all words placed in that .txt file.